HTTP/2 Frame Types Reference

 Stream id 0 means the frame applies to the whole connection (SETTINGS, PING, GOAWAY).
 A non-zero id ties the frame to a single request/response stream.
 Flags like END_STREAM and END_HEADERS mark boundaries; ACK acknowledges SETTINGS and PING.

-• WINDOW_UPDATE drives flow control — a stalled stream usually means an exhausted flow window.
+• WINDOW_UPDATE drives flow control — a stalled stream almost always means the sender is waiting for a flow-control credit from the receiver.

 • GOAWAY carries the last processed stream id so the client knows which requests to safely retry on a new connection.